Home Health Care Insurance

 Home care workers’ comp

 While general liability covers third-party bodily injury, it does not protect you or those working for you should an incident occur.
-Workers’ compensation insurance is very important for home health care workers because it covers you or an employee in the event you get injured on the job.
+Home care workers’ comp is very important because it covers you or an employee in the event you get injured on the job.

 Lifting and moving patients is demanding, physical work.
 They rely on you to go about their day.
 That’s why it’s so important for you to take care of yourself, so you can continue to be there for your clients.